SatvirSinghPDX/VoiceModulator/README.md

   * An effect to make it sound like the user is in a public place

 ## Launch and Use
-To launch the VoiceModulator ....
+To launch the VoiceModulator run user_interface.py.
+VoiceModulator was built using a python 3.8 interpreter.
+Use command pyhton3 user_interface.py to run from terminal.

 To record using the VoiceModulator press the Mic button on the left.